 Find the Token-signing certificate.
 Click View Certificate in the action sidebar.

 Click Copy to File.

 Choose Base-64 encoded X.509 (.CER) when prompted.

 Open the file with Notepad or another text editor.

 Copy the text between

-Paste into the X.509 Certificate field.
+Paste the certificate from Copy the AD FS service certificate into the X.509 Certificate field.

 Optionally, click Allow auto user creation.